 These days I also get a good deal of pleasure from making games for personal use which are either OOS/ OOP or just plain stupid money.
 It's done wonders for my photoshop skills and I have produced cards, stand-ups, tiles, counters and dice aplenty.
 I think I've just made my tenth game.
 On at least one occasion the making has turned out to be considerably more satisfying than the game play (that would be Ravenloft, long since binned)

 I first started serious gaming in the late 70s and early 80s.
 The series of 5 Battlegame Books led to subscriptions to Ares and The Wargamer (3W).
-I also played alot of Kingmaker, Tri-Tactics, War of the Ring (SPI), Dungeon! and Scorcerers Cave with a mate, and 15mm miniatures (ancients and ACW) with my Dad.
+I also played alot of Kingmaker, Tri-Tactics, War of the Ring (SPI), Dungeon! and Sorcerers Cave with a mate, and 15mm miniatures (ancients and ACW) with my Dad.

 Then nothing but occasional exposure to the dreaded Waddingtons games for twenty odd years, until some relatives bought us Carcassone in 2009.
 Which led to me wondering how many other games I hadn't heard of.
 Which led me to the geek.
 Which led me to Euros, card games and the whole caboodle.
 And then all of my old games mysteriously found their way out of the loft.